-- 1. Following the publication of the Independent Technical Expert's (ITE) final report of the significant metering error the Transporters will: - a.
+- 1. Following the publication of the Independent Technical Expert's (ITE) final report of the significant metering error the Transporter shall: - a.
 Re-allocate volume based on the ITE report - b.
-Calculate the outstanding amount owed to National Grid NTS using the current significant metering error tool - c.
+Calculate the outstanding amount owed to the NTS Shrinkage Manager using the current significant metering error tool - c.
 Invoice the Shippers for each month in the error period in separate invoices at the rate of one invoice a month using the volume and value for each from the Significant metering error template.
 Eg an error from January to March invoiced for the first amount in October would be invoiced in October for January, November for February and December for March,.

-2. National Grid NTS will
+2. National Grid NTS shall

 - a.
 Invoice the Downstream Transporter for the outstanding amount due to the Significant Metering Error. - b.
-Align the corresponding Commodity charge credit following the
+NTS Shrinkage manager to update the shrinkage account to reflect the invoiced debit/credit. - c.
+National Grid NTS to consider changes in costs/revenues and consider setting the

-- c. reduction in Shrinkage volumes with the Shipper Re-payment Period. - 3.
-The Downstream Transporter will: - a.
-Pay National Grid NTS as invoiced in 2(a) - b.
+- SO Commodity charge to meet allowed costs/revenue - 3.
+The Downstream Transporter shall: - a.
+Pay NTS Shrinkage Manager as invoiced in 2(a) - b.
 Recoup the amount by invoicing Shippers as defined in 1(c) - 4.
-The Shipper will: - a.
+The Shipper shall: - a.
 Pay the Downstream Transporter as described in 3 (b). - 5.
-In the case of the Termination of a Shipper where outstanding amounts are still due but payable by that Shipper the Transporter will smear the cost across all Shippers in relation to market share.
+If a Shipper Termination occurs any outstanding amounts shall be subject to the current UNC rules. - 6.
+If any amount is uncollectable from a Shipper the outstanding amounts shall be recalculated and smeared across all Shippers.
+This may apply in cases of Shipper Termination where a Shipper has Terminated prior to the identification and invoicing of an error that was in a period before it Terminated.